pranav98711/Fuel-Efficiency-R-Language-Visualization/README.md

 # 🚗 How Far Can You Go With 1 Gallon of Gas?

-I made this little animated race using EPA data to see which car brands are the most fuel-efficient on the highway.
-It's a fun way to visualize just how far you could go on a single gallon of gas, and spoiler: **some brands really go the distance**.
+I made this animated race using R and EPA data to show which car brands are the most fuel-efficient on the highway.
+It's a fun way to visualize just how far you could drive on a single gallon of gas — and spoiler: some brands really go the distance.

-The animation shows the top 20 most efficient brands based on median MPG and MPGe since 1984 — think of it like a racetrack where cars move forward based on their fuel efficiency.
+The animation shows the top 20 most efficient brands based on median MPG and MPGe since 1984.
+Think of it like a racetrack: the more efficient the brand, the farther it goes!

 ![2019_42_BigCars_Highway](https://github.com/user-attachments/assets/6ed154db-28b1-4821-ae84-8ac5ea3ece57)

 ## 💡 Why I Built This

-I came across this dataset from the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) project (week 42, 2019) and thought: “This needs an animation.”
-The idea was to mix something useful (comparing fuel efficiency) with something visually fun (a countdown and car icons driving off).
+I found this dataset from the #TidyTuesday project (week 42, 2019) and immediately thought: “This would look great as an animation.”

+I wanted to make something that mixes useful info (fuel efficiency) with visual storytelling — like a countdown and little cars racing forward based on real numbers.

-I also added a second chart that looks at **how much money you could save** driving electric — based on the average 5-year savings compared to a regular gas car.
+I also added a chart showing how much money you could save by switching to electric, using average 5-year savings from EPA data.

-## 🔧 How It Works
+## 🔧 Built With R

 This is an R project using: